 Living with Crohn’s disease can be a constant balancing act.
 While I haven’t fully embraced a low-FODMAP diet, I’ve discovered that limiting certain high-FODMAP foods significantly reduces my symptoms.
 For years, I experimented with various diets, yearning for a solution that offered real relief.
 Like many others, the low-FODMAP approach caught my attention.
 This sparked a journey of exploration, and while I haven’t gone all-in, I’ve learned a valuable lesson: understanding how specific foods affect me empowers me to manage my Crohn’s disease.
 But is a full low-FODMAP approach universally beneficial for everyone with Crohn’s?
 Let’s delve deeper and explore the effectiveness and considerations surrounding this dietary strategy.

 Crohn’s disease is an inflammatory bowel disease (IBD) characterised by chronic inflammation of the digestive tract.
 This inflammation can cause a range of unpleasant symptoms, including abdominal pain, diarrhoea, urgency, and malnutrition1.
-While the exact cause remains unknown, research suggests a combination of genetic and environmental factors may contribute to its development2.
+While the exact cause of Crohn’s disease remains unknown, research suggests a combination of genetic and environmental factors, making management crucial for patients considering a low FODMAP diet.2.

 Dietary management plays a crucial role in controlling Crohn’s symptoms and reducing flare-ups.
 However, there’s no one-size-fits-all approach.
 Many patients find relief by identifying and eliminating specific food triggers.
 The low FODMAP diet offers a potential solution by focusing on fermentable oligosaccharides, disaccharides, monosaccharides, and polyols (FODMAPs) – a group of short-chain carbohydrates that can be poorly absorbed in the small intestine3 .
 This poor absorption can lead to bloating, gas, and other digestive issues in some individuals, potentially worsening symptoms in those with Crohn’s.